WAPHA Chief Executive Officer

 As the General Manager, Place-based Commissioning & Engagement, Linda is responsible for the design, commissioning and evaluation of integrated and outcomes focused services to address health needs of vulnerable populations across WA.
 Linda leads the Place-based approach for WAPHA, seeking to improve health outcomes through the development of local partnerships, building on strengths to create a better coordinated, more effective health system.
 Over the past 30 years, Linda has gained experience in working with communities to identify needs and plan and develop programs and services which meet them.

 General Manager, Strategy & Health Planning

-Chris has almost 30 years’ experience in the health and education sectors, most recently as Executive Officer with the Australian Medical Association (WA).
-In this role, Chris worked in a range of health policy areas including Aboriginal health, mental health, immunisation, road safety, workforce, e-health and alcohol and other drugs.
-Through her work in the health policy field in WA, Chris has developed strong relationships with clinicians, academics, State and Federal Government, NGOs and the private sector in WA.
+Chris has almost 30 years’ experience in the health and education sectors.
+Chris has worked in a range of health policy areas including population health, public health, Aboriginal health, mental health, immunisation, road safety, workforce, e-health and alcohol and other drugs.
+Through her work in the health policy field in WA, Chris has developed strong relationships with clinicians, academics, State, Federal and Local Government representatives, NGOs and the private sector.
 Chris has a Bachelor of Arts and a Master of Commerce from the University of Western Australia.